seungwoo-stat/EVA2025/README.md

 ## Overview

 - `SUMMER.rds` and `WINTER.rds` are datasets we have used in this data challenge.
-The datasets provided by the data challenge organizers were converted to 121440 x 25 (`SUMMER.rds`) and 119460 x 25 (`WINTER.rds`) numeric matrices, each consisting of the values for summer months (May--Oct.) and winter months (Nov.--Apr.).
+The datasets provided by the data challenge organizers were converted to 121440 x 25 (`SUMMER.rds`) and 119460 x 25 (`WINTER.rds`) numeric matrices, each consisting of the values for summer months (May-Oct.) and winter months (Nov.-Apr.).
 Each row represents a specific date, and each column represents one of the 25 cells.

 - `Functions.R` contains all the functions for conducting the extremal PCA.
 We modified the code from the Supplemental Content B of Rohrbeck and Cooley (2023).